-A fuse is a critical albeit simple part of many complex electrical systems which is responsible for preventing potential catastrophic loss.
-A fuse is made of a metallic type element which is housed in a ceramic or glass tube and has a sand or silica based granule inside.
-These granules are needed to fill any gaps in the body of the fuse to keep its integrity and assure proper functioning.
-The sand and elements are held within a precision-ground, vacuum packed ceramic barrel.
-This is mechanically strong, resistant to heat and a good insulator, for a long life expectancy.
+A fuse is a critical — albeit simple — part of many complex electrical systems.
+Its responsibility is to prevent potential catastrophic loss.
+Fuses are made of a metallic-type element which is housed in a ceramic or glass tube, with a sand or silica-based granule inside.
+These granules are needed for filling any gaps in the body of the fuse.
+They do this to keep the fuse’s integrity and assure proper functioning.
+The sand and elements are held within a precision-ground, vacuum-packed, ceramic barrel.
+This barrel is mechanically strong, resistant to heat and features a good insulator — a combination for a long-life expectancy.

-This device is then placed inside of a circuit and its job is to disrupt the current of electricity should an overload or short circuit occur.
+This device is then placed inside of a circuit.
+Its job is to disrupt the current of electricity should an overload or short circuit occur.

 As important as the fuse is, the element is the vital part of the fuse.
-This is generally made from high conductivity materials such as pure copper, silver plated copper or pure silver.
-Plain wire can be used but only up to a 12A rating.
+This is generally made from high conductivity materials like pure copper, silver plated copper, or pure silver.

-The element, during normal operation, will become warm but the heat is pushed away into the fuse link and flows away without causing harm.
-In the event of an overload the rush of current will melt the solder and open the circuit which should create a break in the chain.
+The element, during normal operation, will become warm.
+But the heat is pushed away into the fuse link, flowing away without causing harm.
+In the event of an overload, the rush of current will melt the solder to open the circuit, which should create a break in the chain.

-When a short circuit occurs this is the chain of events: the element will melt - arcing occurs across the break - current is interrupted very rapidly
+When a short circuit occurs, this is the chain of events: the element melts, arcing occurs across the break, and the current is interrupted very rapidly.

-Think about what the fuse has to endure and the responsibility it carries.
-There is an enormous amount of electrical energy which must be absorbed in a very short time because in truth, the entire electrical system is counting on it.
+Think about what the fuse endures and the responsibility it carries.
+There is an enormous amount of electrical energy, which it absorbs in a very short time.
+The entire electrical system counts on it to do so.